 Just keep in mind that if you opt for the tip credit, you can’t revert to requiring FOH workers to pool or share tips with BOH employees—it must be optional.
 You’ll also need to check your local labor laws; some states or counties prohibit a sub-minimum tipped wage.

 Mandatory tip pooling means you require your employees to pay their tips into a pool to be redistributed.
 Voluntary tip pooling is similar but is organized completely by the staff.
-They may ask you if you will help facilitate by distributing through payroll or counting and paying it out in cash, like you would automatically do if it was mandatory, and it’s your decision as to whether you’re willing to do so.
+They may ask you if you will help facilitate by distributing through payroll or counting and paying it out in cash, as you would automatically do if it was mandatory, and it’s your decision as to whether you’re willing to do so.

 For this setup to be voluntary, you cannot have any say-so in how tips are collected or redistributed.
 When it comes to tips received electronically and by check, you have a say in how quickly you will pay them out (albeit the upcoming pay period is the latest you’re allowed to pay) because the tips are paid to your restaurant.
 You still don’t get to decide who gets what or how much.